 Beautiful wildflowers for nearly any location!
-Great for planting anywhere wandering deer are a nuisance, the seventeen species of annual and perennials wildflowers in this mix bloom over a long period from spring to frost.
+Great for planting anywhere wandering deer are a nuisance.
+The annual and perennials wildflowers in this mix bloom over a long period from spring to frost.
 In times of weak grazing deer may still nibble on these plants, but they have been chose for their resilience.
-Each re-sealable bag contains 25g of our Deer Resistant Blend, plus fine vermiculite and 4-4-4 organic fertilizer to provide even spreading.
+Each re-sealable bag contains 25g of our Deer Resistant Blend, plus fine vermiculite to provide even spreading.
 Each bag of Deer Resistant wildflower seeds covers approximately 16m square.

 Packet net wt.
 125g covers approx. 16m² (180 square feet)

 Unless otherwise stated, all the wildflower mixes will contain perennials, annuals, and biennials.
 Seeds must come into contact with the soil in order to germinate.
 Do not bury seeds more than 2-3 times their thickness.
 Continue reading below for some other tips on how to grow wildflowers from seed.

 Season & Zone

 Exposure: Full sun to partial shade, depending on the blend

 Try to direct sow wildflower seeds during the period two weeks before, and eight weeks after, your last average frost date.
 Sowing when there is some risk of minor frost may improve germination.
 Wildflower seeds can also be sown in the autumn, but a certain percentage of seeds to may be lost to water, birds, and animals.
 To make the most of the annual species, direct sow in early spring.

 Site Selection: If there are already no plants (including weeds) growing in the planting site, there may be a problem with the soil.
 Possible issues may be soil fertility, lack of drainage, or the need for soil amendments to improve texture.
 In such spots (eg, beneath a cedar tree), few plants will thrive, including wildflowers.